picoCTF 'Advanced Potion Making' Write Up

 Enumeration

-I started off by doing some basic file searching in case the flag was hidden in plain sight.
+We can start off by doing some basic file searching in case the flag was hidden in plain sight.

 ┌─[parrot@parrot]─[~/Downloads]